Fort Wayne Training Camp Blog: Day 2

 As I always do, I call my girlfriend to let her know how the skate went and she can tell something is bothering me (she’s been with me through A LOT of hockey so she has a really good sense of my game, even if I don’t tell her directly, she knows…).
 I explain that I am a little concerned that the coaches aren’t seeing my best qualities.
 I have this paranoid fear that because my game isn’t “flashy” I’m not dazzling them enough to really stand out.
 It’s frustrating as a goalie because if you make the save look easy, it’s perfectly normal for a non goalie coach to view that as just another routine save that every goalie should make.
 I pride my game around being positional and under-move into pucks as to not open up my body.
 That usually leaves me in positions where I don’t need to dive around and stretch out for saves that look flashy and “sexy.”

 I tell her how I’m afraid they are only seeing the “easy” looking saves and noticing the goals.
 I want to impress them, I’m on a tryout, and that’s the only way for them to want to bring me in at some point during the year.
 She tells me that if I’m that worried about it, I should change my style.
 I tell her I don’t want to change my style to look sexier on the ice; I have worked very hard at becoming a controlled goalie who makes saves look easy, not hard.
 She smirks and says, “well then, it clearly doesn’t bother you that much if you’re not willing to change it.”
 Damn, she’s right.
 I hate when she’s right about hockey because it makes me feel like I don’t know as much as I think I do.
 However, I’m grateful and love her for that because she is such a great person to talk to because she knows my game inside and out, particularly my mental game.
-I tell people all the time, I have three goalie coaches; Chico, my dad, and my girlfriend.

 I head back to the hotel for a quick power nap and my 1:50 alarm goes off in what seemed like 2 minutes after I fell asleep, blahhhhhh.
 But I feel a little refreshed and head back to the rink